 - Limit Yourself to One Counteroffer During the Claims Process

-Before you interact with an insurance adjuster, it helps to understand the role of the insurance company in the personal injury claims process.
+Before you interact with an insurance adjuster in Utah, it helps to understand the role of the insurance company in a Utah personal injury claim process.
 The insurance company for the other driver provides property and casualty insurance for its policyholder.
-Property insurance applies to the vehicle damage in a car crash, and casualty insurance applies to the bodily injury of accident victims.
+Property insurance applies to the vehicle damage in a car accident Utah, and casualty insurance applies to the bodily injury of accident victims.
 When a driver causes an accident, the insurance company is liable for payment of damages up to the policy limits.

-An insurance claims adjuster investigates property and casualty claims filed with the insurance company.
+Whether you’re in Salt Lake County, Utah County or down in St. George, the process is similar as insurance claims adjusters investigate property and casualty claims filed with insurance companies.
 The insurance adjuster assigned to your claim may inspect property damage, review accident reports, interview witnesses, review medical records, and review evidence of financial losses.
 The company may refer to this person as a staff adjuster, insurance appraiser, or insurance inspector.

 A public adjuster is an independent contractor who works for the policyholder or the claimant.
 Some individuals hire a public adjuster to represent them during the claims process.
 The public adjuster calculates the value of the claim and negotiates with the insurance company.
 If you hire a public adjuster, you should always verify the adjuster’s license.
 Most states require a public adjuster to obtain a license to operate within the state.
 You can check with your state licensing board to determine the licensing requirements for public adjusters in your state.
 Hiring a public adjuster with a license can give you peace of mind that you are dealing with a person who has been through the licensing process to obtain the required state license to represent claimants in property casualty claims.